SemSnel1999/SemSnel.BlazorStaticPrerender/README.md

 **When shouldn't I use this method instead of a Azure hosted Host Client Prerenderer?**
 - Fast publishing and updating content is not possible
-- Dynamicly retrieving data from a server that is prone to changes is not possible
+- Prerendering and dynamicly retrieving data from a server that is prone to changes is not possible.
+This will negatively affect a sites SEO score.

 sources: